msaitag/basic-web-apps-used-during-internship/README.md

-# Basic Web Apps Used During Internship in Estonia
+# Basic Web Apps Developed by Me During Internship in Estonia
 ```
 These small projects used by me while I'm an intern in The Sophisticated Geek OU.
 The company has two Shopify based websites during that time.